-\Developmental Disabilities Administration (DDA)

-- \Aging and Long-Term Support Administration/Residential Care Services (RCS)Division - \Aging and Long-Term Support Administration/Adult Protective Services (APS)

-\Childrens' Administration/Child Protective Services (CPS)
+- Developmental Disabilities Administration (DDA) - Aging and Long-Term Support Administration/Residential Care Services (RCS)Division - Aging and Long-Term Support Administration/Adult Protective Services (APS) - Childrens' Administration/Child Protective Services (CPS)

 DDA Policy 5.16, Use of Psychoactive Medications, details monitoring requirements for all residential service providers.
 Policy 5.16 directs the service provider to monitor the client to help determine if the medication is being effective based on criteria identified in the Psychoactive Medication Treatment Plan (PMTP).
 If the medication does not appear to have the desired effects, the service provider must communicate this to the prescribing professional.
-The PMTP must include: a) A description of the behaviors, symptoms or conditions for which the medication (subsequent changes in dosage may be documented in the person's medical record); c) The length of time considered sufficient to determine if the medication is effective (i.e., treatment trial); d) The behavioral criteria to determine whether the medication is effective (i.e., what changes in behavior, mood, thought, or functioning are considered evidence that the medication is effective); and e) The anticipated schedule of visits with the prescribing professional.
+The PMTP must include: a) A description of the behaviors, symptoms or conditions for which the medication is prescribed and a mental health diagnosis, if available; b) The name, dosage, and frequency of the medication (subsequent changes in dosage may be documented in the person's medical record); c) The length of time considered sufficient to determine if the medication is effective (i.e., treatment trial); d) The behavioral criteria to determine whether the medication is effective (i.e., what changes in behavior, mood, thought, or functioning are considered evidence that the medication is effective); and e) The anticipated schedule of visits with the prescribing professional.
 The service provider must observe the client for any changes in behavior or health that might be side effects of the medication and inform the prescribing professional of any concerns.
 The service provider should request that the prescribing professional see the client at least every three months unless the prescribing professional recommends a different schedule.
 Continued need for the medication and possible reduction should be assessed at least annual by the prescribing professional.